peterwwillis/truckcamper/Trucks/Truck_notes.tmpl.md

 <details>

-Thus far, my research has showed that it can be difficult to truck- camp with an electric truck.
+**On electric trucks:** I haven't included much eletric truck research here yet, but consider:

- - The trucks themselves lose efficiency with more load, so you won't be going as far.
+ - They tend to not have great payload or tow ratings (so far)
- - Many (most?) camp sites don't allow charging at the camp-site hookup.
-They also only offer 120VAC, so you will get about 1 mile per 1.5 hrs charging, if they allow it. be a burden.
+ - They can lose range with more load, so you won't go as far.
+They also lose up to 1/3 of their range in cold weather.
- - Elevation isn't a burden, but cold weather is, with 1/3 reduction in range due from extreme cold.
+ - Many camp sites don't allow charging at the camp-site hookup.
+They also only offer 120VAC, so you will get about 1 mile per 1.5 hrs charging, if they allow it.

-Therefore for now I'm only considering gas, diesel and hybrids.
-If somebody uses their electric truck as a truck camper and enjoys it, let me know and I can provide more detail here.
+**On hybrid trucks:** Comparable to regular gas trucks, but with decreased payload and marginally better fuel economy, but more power.

-So, do you want a gasoline engine or diesel engine?
+**On LPG trucks:** Not done any research on this.

-### Payload
+### Engine impact on Payload

 For a specific truck model, the engine choice will usually change the payload capacity.

 Heavier engines, OR engines without as much power, can reduce payload capacity.

-Engines are also typically mated to a specific axle and/or transmission and/or differential, and all of those things may also reduce or increase payload capacity.
+Different engines also change the axle, transmission, and differential, which all affect payload capacity.

 ### Horsepower & Torque